 The arguments for prosecuting grand corruption at the International Criminal Court as a crime against humanity are persuasive.

-A recent scandal at a major Chinese public hospital revealed that many of the public hospitals across the country outsource their medical services to private companies and employ doctors as independent contractors.
-That could raise doubts about some public hospital doctors in China being “foreign officials” under the FCPA.… Continue Reading
+A recent scandal at a major Chinese public hospital revealed that many of the public hospitals across the country outsource their medical services to private companies and employ doctors as independent contractors. … Continue Reading

 Have you ever sat across from your joint venture partner in Indonesia.
 Romania or Taiwan trying to explain why the United States Federal Sentencing Guidelines make it so their employees should be provided with anti-bribery training?… Continue Reading